7hekaka/newcytosim/doc/sim/report.md

 There are many options to `report` and the list below may not be accurate.
 Please, try them out to see what information you can obtain.
-It is relatively easy to extend the report functions, declared in `src/sim/simul.h` and defined in `src/sim/simul_report.cc` to output something specific for a project.
+It is relatively easy to extend the report functions, which are defined in `src/sim/simul_report.cc` and declared in `src/sim/simul.h`, to output something specific for a project.

  WHAT            | Output